To Rome|A Roma…

 But I don’t have to do that, not yet, this trip isn’t over.

 A side note here.
 Or maybe a continuation.
-If you were ever wondering if, as a writer, I’ve reused material or experiences to color my books.
-Of course I do.
+If you were ever wondering if, as a writer, I’ve reused material or experiences to color my books; of course I do.
 Here’s a wonderful example you might find interesting.
+For example:

 From The Italian Holiday

-I gazed back at the Pantheon and sat back in my chair, had it only been a day since I left the confines of a snowy Idaho?
+I followed his attention and sat back in my chair.
+Had it only been a day since I left the confines of snowy Denver?
 If anything was going to enforce the fact that I’d made the proper decision, it was this.
 This view.
-Even on a dreary, rainy day in February it was impressive.
+Even on a dreary, rainy day in February, it was impressive.

-Lorenzo followed my gaze and offered, “Some would argue Rome is a woman.”
+Lorenzo raised an eyebrow and offered, “Some would argue Rome is a woman.”

-I gestured toward his laid back position, “Rome is casual, and self-assured.
+I gestured toward his laid-back position in his moment of ‘worry’ and explained, “Rome is casual, and self-assured.
 Rome is sophisticated.
 Rome is comfortable with its history.”

-In that moment, he was everything I’d ever studied about Rome, everything I had ever experienced.
+In that moment, he was everything I’d ever studied about Rome, everything I’d ever experienced.
 The smells, the sounds, even the look of him was Roman.

 “I’m just saying Rome is a man.”
-I sidestepped his question.
+I sidestepped admitting he was Rome.
 “Rome is musky.
-Even now, in the middle of a cold February it smells of heat and dust and sweat.”
-I took a deep breath, “Rome is sure of itself.”
-I repeated.
-“It doesn’t apologize.
+Even now, in the middle of February it smells of heat and dust and sweat.”
+I inhaled and nodded at my observation.
+“Rome is sure of itself,” I repeated, “it doesn’t apologize.
 Rome loves with a fierce passion and thrives on the shoulders of a brutal history and great artists.”
 I shook my head at my fanciful embellishments and took a sip of wine to cool my tongue.
 Who would have thought I’d be here today?
-The Pantheon, in the middle of Rome.
-“Rome is most definitely a man.”
-I finished my assessment.
+Amid the pulse of Rome.
+I finished my assessment, “Rome is most definitely a man.”

 Lorenzo gave a grunt of approval in reply.